• Menu

 Learn about the history of the three local First Nations who called the area home long before the arrival of European explorers.

-Proceed in chronological order through the exhibits to gain an informative look at Vancouver’s dramatic transformation from a rough-and-tumble pioneer outpost to the cosmopolitan city we see today.
+In all, expect an informative look at Vancouver’s dramatic transformation from a rough-and-tumble pioneer outpost to the cosmopolitan city we see today.

 the gastown steam clock erupts with steam in vancouver canada